yunojuno/elasticsearch-django/README.rst

 This is a lightweight Django app for people who are using Elasticsearch with Django, and want to manage their indexes.

-**NB the master branch is now based on ES5.x.
-If you are using ES2.x, please switch to the ES2 branch (released on PyPI as 2.x)**
+**NB the master branch is now based on ES6.
+If you are using ES2/ES5, please switch to the relevant branch (released on PyPI as 2.x, 5.x)**

-Status

 ----